shaancse08/Galactic-Spacefarer-Adventure/README.md

 - In the `GalacticService` service the insert, delete capabilities are stopped because we don't want to show the `Create` and `Delete` button to the user in the application.
 According to the Fiori UI guidelines we should not show the irrelevant data to the user.
 If we keep only one service then the capabilities will be true for admin and the Planet uesrs will see the Create, Delete button but they are not operational for them. hence we have introduced new service `GalacticAdminService` where we have all the capabilities.
 - The service is both V4 and V2 capabilities, because we have used smart controls in Admin app, Smart controls are not yet supported by OData V4 Model.
 To convert V4 to V2 we have used `@sap/cds-odata-v2-adapter-proxy` dependency and conversion happened in [server.js](./srv/server.js) file.

+## Test Cases

+We have Listed [all our test cases](./tests/GalacticSpacefarers.http) in the tests folder.